andreabac3/Word_Alignment_BERT/README.md

 The signature of the function is ```List[str], List[str], bool -> Tuple[List[int], List[List[str]]]```<br>
 To speed up the computation you can avoid calculating the decoding posing the boolean value to False.<br>
 If calculate_decode is False the second value returned will be None.

+### FP16 Support
+The WordAlignment support FP16 but we discourage their use.

 ## How to install
 The Word Alignment is fully compatible with NVIDIA CUDA.<br>
 To use CUDA you have to install the CUDA version of Torch-Scatter lib, I made a simple script to automate it